Santa Paws Bash/Good Shepherd, Eureka Spr, AR 12-9; NatureWorks Tulsa Feb.2024

 2013 – Sapulpa Arts Route 66 Art Show & Sale – 1st Place Sculpture

-My life story wouldn't be the same without including being married for 37 years to Mark, having two married sons and three amazing grandchildren.
+My life story/biography wouldn't be the same without including being married for 37 years to Mark, having two married sons and three amazing grandchildren.
 We love fly-fishing, kayaking and time with grandkids.

 I have worked on the Ben Johnson monumental sculpture in Pawhuska, Oklahoma.

 Women Artists of the West (WAOW) Associate, American Plains Artists, American Women Artists, National Sculpture Society, Oklahoma Sculpture Society, Tulsa Artist Guild and Preserving Arts in the Osage